 TO: What are your expectations for the future of the band?

-We had the opportunity to meet the band after their gig in Pori and talk about their music, the plans for the future and much more.
+We had the chance to meet the band before their gig in Pori and talk about their music, the projects for the future and much more.

 The second coming of Lucifer is right around the corner as the new opus “Lucifer II” will be released on July 6 via Century Media Records, meanwhile we talked to Johanna Sadonis and Nicke Andersson about the upcoming album and much more!